Featuring: Susan Milligan | Director, Patient Experience

-Healthcare providers know clinical care quality is a key driver of patient satisfaction, but less commonly considered is the organization’s level of employee engagement and how that ultimately effects the patient experience.
+Healthcare providers know clinical care quality is a key driver of patient satisfaction.
+Less commonly considered is the organization’s level of employee engagement and how that ultimately effects the patient experience.

 The higher the level of engagement, the more willing your employees are to deliver an outstanding experience to your patients.
 Engaged employees who are happy and interested in their roles will be much more invested in exceeding expectations of their leaders and your patients, friendlier when dealing with patients face-to-face or over the phone and more productive in their day-to-day responsibilities.

 So, consider your employee engagement program central to your patient experience strategy.

 Three Levels of Employee Engagement

 What does it mean to be engaged?
 An employee’s engagement can range from neutral sentiment about a company to high motivation and drive for success.
 Whether employees are motivated impacts productivity, quality of work and the experience of those around them, including patients.

 You can think of employees as falling into one of three categories:

 - Engaged – satisfied with the company and motivated to work hard and do a good job